29 Easy Dinner Recipes for Two That Feel Homemade and Special

 A pita that’s properly warmed will fold without cracking when you stuff it.
 If it tears or breaks, it was too cold and needed another 15 seconds in the pan.

-Cube 1 pound of boneless skinless chicken thighs (or breasts) into 1-inch pieces.
-Marinate at least 15 minutes (longer is better, up to overnight) in 1/2 cup plain Greek yogurt, the juice of 1 lemon, 3 cloves of minced garlic, 2 tablespoons olive oil, 1 teaspoon dried oregano, 1 teaspoon paprika, salt, and pepper.
-Heat 2 tablespoons of olive oil in a skillet over medium-high heat.
-Add the chicken in a single layer, cook 5-7 minutes, turning, until deeply golden and the largest piece is cooked through (cut one to check, no pink).
-Meanwhile, make a quick tzatziki: stir together 1/2 cup Greek yogurt, 1/2 grated cucumber (squeezed to remove excess water), 1 minced clove of garlic, 1 tablespoon lemon juice, dill, salt.
+Cut one pound of boneless and skinless chicken thighs (or breasts) into 1-inch cubes.
+Marinade the chicken in 0.5 cups of plain Greek yogurt mixed with the juice of one lemon, three cloves of minced garlic, two tablespoons of olive oil, 1 tsp of dried oregano, 1 tsp of paprika, salt and pepper, for 15 minutes (or longer, up to overnight).
+In a skillet, heat 2 tablespoons of olive oil over medium-high heat.
+Place chicken in a single layer, turn occasionally for 5 to 7 minutes until the chicken is deeply golden and the largest piece is cooked through (cut one to check, it shouldn’t be pink).
+While that is going on, tzatziki can be prepared by mixing 0.5 cups of Greek yogurt and half a grated cucumber (excess water squeezed out) 1 clove of minced garlic, 1 tablespoon of lemon juice, dill and salt to taste.
 Warm 2 pitas.
-Stuff with chicken, tzatziki, diced tomato, sliced cucumber, red onion, feta, and olives.
+Chicken, tzatziki, diced tomatoes, sliced cucumbers, red onions, feta, and olives.

 26) Mini Naan Pizzas